This site is designed to help you navigate by using a series of buttons and web links. Click here to learn more.

 If a court finds you guilty of:Receiving benefits in a transaction involving: You may be:

 By law, the State of Washington may recover the costs it paid for certain types of medical services from your estate through Estate Recovery (RCW 41.05A.090, RCW 43.20B.080, and Chapter 182-527 WAC).
-Estate Recovery doesn't happen until after your death, the death of your surviving spouse, and your surviving children are age 21 or older.
-It also doesn't happen if a surviving child was blind/disabled at your time of death.
+Estate Recovery doesn't happen until after your death, and is deferred until the death of your surviving spouse, and your surviving children are age 21 or older.
+It is also deferred if a surviving child was blind/disabled at your time of death.
 Recoverable costs include: